aklinker1/github-better-line-counts/README.md

 - [x] `v1.1.0` Support private repos via GitHub PAT
 - [x] `v1.2.0` Make the list based off your `.gitattributes`
 - [ ] Recalculate the 5 diff boxes next to the count
+- [ ] Add third count for generated files with tooltip dropdown

 That's it.
 Very simple, targeted extension for fixing 1 problem with GitHub.